-The truth is, there are currently no large studies to prove that an organic diet helps kids grow better or lowers the risk of disease.
+What to do The truth is, there are currently no large studies to prove that an organic diet helps kids grow better or lowers the risk of disease.

 Organic food may contain lower amounts of pesticides and other nasties, like antibiotics.
 But the AAP says the most important thing for children is to eat a wide variety of food, whether they are conventionally or organically farmed.

 Patricia believes in moderation and doesn’t think the occasional treat like fast food would hurt.
 “Can you imagine how a child would feel about their lunchbox of alfalfa sprouts when they see other kids tucking into a bowl of fishball noodles in school?” she quips.

 “It’s great to instil good eating habits early, but when healthy diets are taken to the extreme, kids may feel deprived.”